nlsynth/karuta/docs/introduction.rst

    endmodule

 Then you can run this on a Verilog simulator with a testbench file to feed the clock and reset.
-If you think it is tedious, *--with_shell* option will do most of the work;
+If you think it is tedious, *sim* command will do most of the work;

 .. code-block:: none

-   $ karuta compile xorshift32.karuta --with_shell
+   $ karuta sim xorshift32.karuta

 The output contains an enclosing module to generate clock and reset.
 So you can simply run iverilog (or your simulator) to see the results.